-Bill Murray has been accused of ‘inappropriate behaviour’ on set of new movie
+Allegation over Bill Murray’s ‘inappropriate behaviour’ causes new movie to shut down

 Production on Aziz Ansari’s directorial film debut, Being Mortal, has reportedly been suspended due to an alleged complaint regarding its star Bill Murray.

-According to Deadline, the complaint is for “inappropriate behaviour” and was made last week.
+According to Deadline, the alleged complaint is for “inappropriate behaviour” and was made last week.

 Production had already been halted for three days after the initial complaint.
 The decision to fully suspend production was shared with cast and crew on Wednesday night in a letter.